’00 B.S. Animal and Poultry Sciences, Dairy Science

 ’72, M.S.
 Agricultural Engineering

-Bob has been married to Helen for 42 years and they have two children and two grandchildren.
-He is actively involved in his church, enjoys hunting, reading, and activities with their grandchildren.
+Bob has been married to Helen for 42 years, and they have two children and two grandchildren.
+He is actively involved in his church and enjoys hunting, reading, and activities with his grandchildren.

 ’85 B.S.
 Secondary Education, Agriculture